maibennett/sta235/exampleSite/content/Notation_cheatsheet.md

 </tr>
 <tr class="odd">
 <td>$E[Y|Z=1]$</td>
-<td>Expected value of the observed outcomes *for individuals in the treatment group*.
+<td>Expected value of the observed outcomes <i>for individuals in the treatment group</i>.
 This is also obsereved in our data, and you can estimate it by taking the sample mean of the outcome for our treatment group.</td>
 </tr>
 <tr class="even">
 <td>$E[Y(0)]$</td>